WGFJ

 WGFJ is a radio station located in Cross Hill, South Carolina.
 The station is licensed by the Federal Communications Commission (FCC) to broadcast on 105.1 FM with an ERP of 3,600 watts, serving the Greenwood, South Carolina area.
-It simulcasts WLFJ-FM and its Christian Contemporary music format.
+It simulcasts WLFJ-FM and its Christian radio format.

 History

 The station went on the air as WBDQ on July 17, 1998.
 On May 4, 2001, the station changed its call sign to WCRS-FM.
 On August 8, 2004 the station flipped to a CHR format under the WHZQ calls, using the name Q94.
 Shortly after, the format was flipped to Country as 94.1 The Bull.
 It simulcasted WCRS for a brief while as well as a Regional Mexican format in 2006 and 2007 after Peregon bought both stations from Pro-Com Communications LLC.

 On August 9, 2007, the WYOR calls and the "Your 94" format was adopted with an Adult Contemporary format.
 After being on and off in early 2009, the station became silent along with its sister stations in May 2009, although it remained licensed by the FCC.
 In July 2009, the station filed to remain silent.